ayanopt/2023-momentum/article.md

 $$SMA_k = \frac{Open_T}{\frac{1}{k}\sum_{i=T-k}^{T-1}Close_i}$$

 where $T$ represents the current time period and $k$ is the lookback period.
 This standardization creates a ratio where values above 1.0 suggest bullish conditions (current price exceeds historical average), while values below 1.0 indicate bearish conditions (current price below historical average).
+This way we have a value that is centered at 1, instead of being scaled based on the current price of the ticker.
+This way the analysis may be used for other symbols in the future, as well as remain relevant if the price were to increase or decrease dramatically in the future.

 For our analysis, we selected three key lookback periods:
 1. 7
 2. 20
 3. 50

 This represents short, medium, and long term trends respectively.
 To capture the interplay between different time horizons that traders often consider, we incorporated interaction terms between these moving averages in our models.